 Are you actually going to listen to that Ricky Martin album again?
 Really?
 Why are you keeping music you haven’t listened to in years?
 Do you keep it ‘just in case’?

-I certainly used to.
+I certainly did.

-Recently, I deleted 80% of the music in my iTunes library.
-How did I select what to delete?
-I spent a few hours shuffling through my albums, starting at the top (yes, if you’re wondering, A-HA was the first to go).
-I deleted everything I hadn’t listened to in the last six months.
-Billy Joel: gone.
-Guns ‘N’ Roses: gone.
-Cory Hart: mostly gone, although “Sunglasses at Night” is still there.
+I recently deleted 80% of the music in my iTunes library: I spent a few hours shuffling through my albums, and I deleted everything I hadn’t listened to in the last six months (yes, if you’re wondering, a-ha was the first to go).
+Billy Idol: gone.
+Guns N’ Roses: gone.
+Corey Hart: mostly gone (“Sunglasses at Night” survived the cut).

-How much of your music is in the way of the good stuff?
+So—how much of your music is in the way of the good stuff?

 Listen to some of my favorite music.